coldshrine/study-notes/books/designing-data-intensive-applications.md

 A much better solution is to build a brand-new database _inside_ the batch job an write it as files to the job's output directory, so it can be loaded in bulk into servers that handle read-only queries.
 Various key-value stores support building database files in MapReduce including Voldemort, Terrapin, ElephanDB and HBase bulk loading.

 ---

+By treating inputs as immutable and avoiding side effects (such as writing to external databases), batch jobs not only achieve good performance but also become much easier to maintain.

+Design principles that worked well for Unix also seem to be working well for Hadoop.

+The MapReduce paper was not at all new.
+The sections we've seen had been already implemented in so-called _massively parallel processing_ (MPP) databases.

+The biggest difference is that MPP databases focus on parallel execution of analytic SQL queries on a cluster of machines, while the combination of MapReduce and a distributed filesystem provides something much more like a general-purpose operating system that can run arbitraty programs.